Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Observables in terms of the oblique parameters

 Since many expressions depend on the Weinberg angle, it is convenient to define that angle in terms of the input observables.
-If one considers the BM and the BBM with eq.~\eqref{eq: BM_BBM_inputs}, then the Weinberg angle may be \emph{defined} from the input as
+If one considers a BM and a BBM with Eq.~\eqref{eq: BM_BBM_inputs}, then the Weinberg angle $\theta_W$ is \emph{defined} from the input as